workmatch/workmatch/README.md

 ### Prerequisites

-The algorithms are implemented in C++11 (GCC 7.4.0) and evaluation scripts are implemented in Python 3 (Python 3.6)
+The algorithms are implemented in C++11 (GCC 7.4.0), and GPR training and evaluation scripts are implemented in Python 3 (Python 3.6)

 ### Installation